pinskylab/kelpEVOL_fq_gz_processing/README.md

 If you haven't done so, create a copy of your raw files unmodified in the longterm Carpenter RC dir `/RC/group/rc_carpenterlab_ngs/shotgun_PIRE/pire_<ssl-or-cssl-or-lcwgs>_data_processing/<species_name>/fq_raw`.
 *(can take several hours)*

+Because this can take a long time, we are going to use the `screen` command.  `screen` opens up a new terminal automatically.
+You can exit that terminal by typing `ctrl-a` and then `d`.
+Running a command inside of `screen` ensures that it runs to completion and will not end when you log out.  it also frees up your terminal to goto the next step

 ```bash
 mkdir /RC/group/rc_carpenterlab_ngs/shotgun_PIRE/pire_<ssl|cssl|lcwgs>_data_processing/<species_name>/fq_raw